jucrojasba/olp1/README.md

 CodeQuest's future vision includes the addition of more programming languages and the implementation of advanced gamification techniques to further enhance user engagement and learning outcomes.
 The platform's ultimate goal is to make coding education accessible, enjoyable, and effective for learners of all levels.

+##Dashboard

+Know more about our user stories in Azure Devops requires to be adding to the daskboard in: jucrojasba@gmail.com

 ## Protype

 Know more about our mockup version in: https://www.figma.com/design/ZaxjkfUiaNcFyQGUS0p5HV/UntitlVista-Home-proyecto-(Copy)?node-id=0-1&t=o41pRJZc43CNJnyk-0